Herb Robertson

-Clarence "Herb" Robertson (born February 21, 1951) is a jazz trumpeter and flugelhornist.
-He was born in New Jersey and attended the Berklee School of Music.
-He has recorded solo albums and has worked as a sideman for Tim Berne, Anthony Davis, Bill Frisell, George Gruntz, Paul Motian, Bobby Previte, and David Sanborn.
+Clarence C. "Herb" Robertson (February 21, 1951 – December 10, 2024) was an American jazz trumpeter and flugelhornist.
+He was born in Plainfield, New Jersey, on February 21, 1951, and attended the Berklee College of Music.
+He recorded solo albums and worked as a sideman for Tim Berne, Anthony Davis, Bill Frisell, George Gruntz, Paul Motian, Bobby Previte, and David Sanborn.
+Robertson died in Whiting, New Jersey, on December 10, 2024, at the age of 73.